 Students may opt to take a course on this basis as long as the following conditions are met:

 - The course selected is a free elective, not counting in any way toward the student’s general education requirements, or prescribed major or minor requirements.
 Further, students are only permitted to take two such courses under this option during their undergraduate career, and no more than one such course in a given semester.

 - The student and the course selected are on the undergraduate level and the student has attained junior or senior status at the University.

-In addition to the above stipulations, students are required to submit the Pass/No Penalty Form to Hawk Central (BL 121) by the conclusion of the add/drop period for that course.
-Once accepted in Hawk Central, the student accepts responsibility for the course meeting the stated eligibility requirements.
+In addition to the above stipulations, students are required to submit the Pass/No Penalty Form by the conclusion of the add/drop period for that course.
+Once accepted the student accepts responsibility for the course meeting the stated eligibility requirements.
 Upon submission of the request, the Pass/No Penalty option cannot be reversed.